-DTS TDAS G5 data acquisition systems are used for all dummy and vehicle data acquisition.
 All measurements are recorded at a sample rate of 10 kHz.
 Signals in all channels convert simultaneously, so the time reference for different channels is not skewed.

 After the data have been downloaded from the data acquisition systems, any initial offset from zero is removed from each channel by computing the mean value for 100 data points preceding the crash event (from 50 to 40 ms before impact) for each channel and subtracting each mean from the respective data channel.
 All data are digitally filtered using the frequency response classes recommended in SAE (2014) Surface Vehicle Recommended Practice J211/1.
-All filtering and subsequent calculations are executed using DIAdem (National Instruments Corporation, 2019).
+All filtering and subsequent calculations are completed by data analysis software.